VAME step-by-step

 This will perfomr the segmentation using two different algorithms: HMM and K-means.
 The results will be saved in the project folder.

 Community detection is done by grouping similar motifs into communities using hierarchical clustering.
-To run community detection you can run:
+For that you must choose:

 vame.community(